 Look at a municipality's ability to build partnerships and collaboration and you will find its ability to succeed.
 This is more true in the remote and northern context of Mackenzie County, and as such building new partnerships and expanding those that already exist is critically important for the County's long-term economic success.
-Three key pillars work to achieve this goal:
+Five key pillars work to achieve this goal:

-- Building Relationships within the County - Building Relationships with Intermunicipal Partners for a strong region - Building Relationship with Indigenous communities
+- Building Relationships within the County - Building Relationships with Intermunicipal Partners for a strong region, including in the Northwest Territories - Building Relationship with Indigenous communities - Building Relationships with Non-Profits - Building Relationships with Government of Alberta ministries